wellington-evolution/demo-ecommerce/notes.md

 1. **Write a Gherkin feature** for "Add to Cart".
 2. **Write a failing component test** for Cart UI.
 3. **Implement Cart component** to pass the test.
-4. **Write E2E test** for the full add-to-cart flow.
+4. **Write acceptance test** for the full add-to-cart flow using Playwright + Cucumber.js.
 5. **Mock API** with MSW for isolated frontend testing.
 6. **Repeat** for each feature (Order, Payment, etc).

 ### 6. CI Integration
-- Run all tests (unit, component, E2E) in CI pipeline.
+- Run all tests (unit, component, acceptance) in CI pipeline.
 - Enforce coverage and linting thresholds.

 ### 7. Optional Tools